kbachir/DevOps-Notes/SR3/README.md

 - Our current key is the `/ssh/eng103a.pem` file

 S3 Storage Classes:
-- Standard/Normal - You can access data anytime
+- Standard/Normal - You can access data anytime, faster, more costly
-- Glacier - Infrequent data access _(you pay less for this)_
+- Glacier - Infrequent data access _(you pay less for this)_, cheaper, longer, requires notice for access to data.
+Can only be accessed a few times.
     _Ex: Sparta holds onto lots of personal data - current and former employees for example.
 Sparta needs to be able to access current employee data instantly as needed, whereas they don't need immediate access to ex-employee data._
 Your data is made highly available as it is stored across 3 availability zones that are separated by a certain amount of mileage.